Keitaroblaster/TypeScript-Quest/README.md

 - What is `this` in a class?

-  The "this" keyword in a class usually refers to the instance of the class.
+  The `this` keyword in a class usually refers to the instance of the class.
 In TypeScript, this keyword refers to the global object if it’s not used inside any class or method.
 Even if we use this keyword inside the function, it refers to the global means window object.
 Also, we can use this keyword inside the callback function of the class method.

   ```ts
   class Person {